The $k$-fold circuit property for matroids

+In this paper we generalise the concept of double circuits in a matroid $\cM$ to \emph{$k$-fold circuits}, i.e. sets $D\subseteq E$ such that $r(D)=|D|-k=r(D-e)$ for all $e\in D$, for some fixed integer $k\geq 0$.
+Observe that every cyclic set (i.e., a union of circuits) $X$ in $\cM$ is a $k$-fold circuit when we take $k=|X|-r(X)$.
+The cyclic sets of $\cM$ form a graded lattice whose $k$-th layer consists of the $k$-fold circuits of $M$.
+This lattice has already been identified and studied by Tutte~\cite{Tutte} in the 1960's.
+We will see in Section \ref{sec:prelim} that the lattice of cyclic sets is dual to the well known lattice of flats of $\cM$ so our results on $k$-fold circuits give new insights into this important lattice.

-We refer to the partition of $D$ given in this theorem as the \emph{principal partition} of $D$.
-The principal partition will be a fundamental object for our analysis of $k$-fold circuits.
-We show that $k$-fold circuits are closed under various matroid operations, and examine how their principal partition changes: these include direct sum, 2-sum and parallel connection (Propositions \ref{prop:decompose}--\ref{prop:pckfold}).
-We also give an alternative characterisation of connected $k$-fold circuits as sets with an ear decompositions into $k$ ears (Theorem~\ref{thm:kcircuitears}).
+Utilising this lattice structure, we show that the notion of the principal partition of a double circuit can be extended to a $k$-fold circuit $D$ of $\cM$.
+Explicitly, we define it to be the partition of $D$ given by the complements of the $(k-1)$-fold circuits which are contained in $D$.
+This principal partition will be a fundamental object for our analysis of $k$-fold circuits.
+We also give an alternative characterisation of a connected $k$-fold circuit as a set with an ear decomposition into precisely $k$ ears (Proposition~\ref{prop:kcircuitears}).

-We next introduce a generalisation of the double circuit property called the $k$-fold circuit property.
-To motivate its definition, we first show the following structural result on $k$-fold circuits.
+Our main results concern a generalisation of the double circuit property which we call the $k$-fold circuit property.
+We show that every $k$-fold circuit $D$ with principal partition $\{A_1, \dots, A_\ell\}$ satisfies the inequality